Richardson Oliver Insights on the challenges of IP Teams

 You have a separate business, Richardson Oliver Insights.
 Can you tell me more about that?

 We’ve expanded the products being offered.
-For example, we now offer a subscription service called Real Prices where we’ve have created a community of companies anonymously sharing data about their actual patent transaction closing prices.
+For example, we now offer a subscription service called Real Prices, where we have created a community of companies anonymously sharing data about their actual patent transaction closing prices.
 Anyone can buy that report now.
-So, we’re expanding the range of patent data related products.
+So, we’re expanding the range of patent data-related products.

 The big win is going from understanding the relevant landscape of just a handful of companies, to the whole world – that’s what has excited me and that’s what’s excited our clients, when we use Cipher.